Up to 1 year of part-time study.

 The course comprises 4 core units (these are compulsory).
-All core units will be offered in both campus and online (Cloud) mode.
+All core units will be offered at Burwood campus and online (Cloud).

 All commencing Faculty of Health undergraduate and postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).